 Asthma is a long-term (chronic) lung disease that causes your child's airways to become sensitive to certain things (triggers).

 Learn about asthma flare-ups in your child, including symptoms to recognize.

 Helpful instructions on giving your child nebulizer treatments.

 Influenza (flu) is a very contagious viral infection that affects the air passages of the lungs.
 It causes a high fever, body aches, a cough, and other symptoms.

 Obstructive sleep apnea is when a child briefly stops breathing while sleeping.
 It happens because of a blockage in the upper airway.
 The pause in breathing may occur many times in a night, disrupting the child’s sleep.

-These three types of tools are used to measure how well your child's asthma is under control.
+These 3 types of tools are used to measure how well your child's asthma is under control.

 Stridor is a noisy or high-pitched sound with breathing.
 It is a sign that the upper airway is partially blocked.
 It may involve the nose, mouth, sinuses, voice box (larynx), or windpipe (trachea).

 Chronic lung disease is the general term for long-term breathing problems in premature babies.
 It’s also called bronchopulmonary dysplasia (BPD).
-Here's what you need ot know about this condition.
+Here's what you need to know about this condition.